See what drives us forward from our team to our values.

 2 min read

-Is it okay to pay less than the IRS mileage rate?
+Can an employer pay less than the IRS mileage rate?

 Paying a mileage rate equal to or less than the IRS standard keeps the reimbursement tax-free to employees, as long as the company keeps timely and accurate records of business trips and mileage for each employee.
 Paying more than the IRS rate results in taxes on the portion of the reimbursement that exceeds the published rate.

-Some employers may choose to pay less than the IRS rate in order to save money.
-They might, for example, choose a FAVR rate.
-Others may pay a lower rate because they do not believe employee vehicle costs are high enough to warrant it.
-The question is, how do you know for sure?
+Other employers may choose a FAVR rate.
+One advantage of FAVR is that it generates rates based on local costs, avoiding problems with a national rate.
+But many employers pay a lower rate because they do not believe employee vehicle costs are high enough to warrant it.
+The question is, how do they know for sure?

 Some states have reimbursement laws that encourage employers to reimburse at the IRS safe harbor rate.
-California Labor Code 2802, for example, requires full reimbursement of all employee business expenses.
-In the past, the IRS mileage rate has been seen as sufficient to cover these expenses, protecting companies from incurring labor code violations.
+California, for example, requires full reimbursement of all employee business expenses.
+In the past, courts have found the federal rate sufficient to cover these expenses.
+This means that companies operating in California, Massachusetts, Illinois, and other states could find themselves breaking the law if they reimburse at a lesser rate.

 Here are three situations in which an employer should NOT pay the IRS mileage rate for employee reimbursement.